gohugoio/hugo/content/en/news/0.50-relnotes/index.md

 ## Notes

 * You should not get stale content in Fast Render Mode anymore.
-* Errors will no show up in the browser by default, turn it off by running `hugo server --disableBrowserError`
+* Errors will now show up in the browser by default, turn it off by running `hugo server --disableBrowserError`
 * `jsonify` will now produce pretty/indented output

 ## Enhancements